dsauncy/federal-sentencing-analysis/README.md

 ## Overview
-Federal sentencing guidelines are intended to create a consistent sentencing structure nationwide (United States Sentencing Commission, n.d.), such that defendants under identical legal factors would receive relatively similar outcomes regardless of geographic location.
+Federal sentencing guidelines are intended to create a consistent sentencing structure nationwide, such that defendants under identical legal factors would receive relatively similar outcomes regardless of geographic location.
 For example, a defendant with no prior criminal history who pleads guilty to a federal offense in Washington should, in theory, receive a sentence comparable to that of a similarly situated defendant in Florida pleading guilty to the same federal offense.
-However, concerns about the United States’s judicial consistency remain persistent, suggesting that certain geographic areas are much harsher than others, with documented research supporting this narrative (Miller, 2025).
+However, concerns about the United States’s judicial consistency remain persistent, suggesting that certain geographic areas are much harsher than others, with documented research supporting this narrative.
 This project investigates whether geographic inconsistencies exist that undermine the uniformity of the federal guidelines, what areas are most prone to deviation, and whether the results can serve as a meaningful predictor of sentencing outcomes.